 The people of UCL are part of a culture of integrity and leadership, which they have an active role in creating.
 They form a community in which people's potential and talents are cultivated with the aim of establishing lifelong careers.
 High quality employees are trained and fostered, with the goal of developing tomorrow's leaders.
-As a forward-looking enterprise, UCL strives to continually stimulate its employees to uphold the state of the art in their respective fields.
+As a forward-looking enterprise, UCL strives to continually Stimulate its employees to uphold the state of the art in their respective fields.
 In order to inspire trust and create added customer value, great emphasis is placed on maintaining employees' knowledge and skills through training, development and informative feedback.
 As in previous years, UCL placed great emphasis on training its managers and developing their leadership qualities.
 Moreover, the monthly meeting with employees, play a central role in making sure that the strategy and objectives for each year are clearly communicated and executed.
 It is vitally important that those who drive company's success are fully informed of its vision, strategy, and focus for the year and know what kind of contribution is expected of them as individuals in order to achieve these.
+We aim to retain our employees through constantly nurturing them and develop their skills by acknowledging their strengths & weaknesses.
+We maintain an effective management through ongoing, two-way discussion between a manager and employee about performance, priorities and challenges.
+At UCL, employee self-evaluation process is a preliminary step for employee development.
+It is a vital activity that can be essential in assessing their need for development through training, counseling etc.

+At UCL, rather than simply being the "recipient" of feedback from their reporting supervisors, the employee is given a voice, and can inform or shape their own career paths. this active participation helps them to be more engaged with both their performance and the assessment process overall.
+Even for managers who work closely with their employees, it's not always possible to see the full picture and understand all the factors that affect employee performance.
 Having the employee complete a self-assessment allows the manager to spot their employee's strengths and weaknesses from the employee's perspective, as well as training needs/desires.
-A development program that includes employee self-appraisals, formalizes a two-way dialogue, avoiding top down assessment that often serve to discourage or disengage employees Such a practice of employee development through self-evaluation process is shown below:
+A development program that includes employee self-appraisals, formalizes a two-way dialogue, avoiding top down assessment that often serve to discourage or disengage employees.
+It can also help to entrench this vital two-way dialogue in the organization's management culture.
+At UCL we greatly value employee point of view and do our best to shape up their career.
+Such a practice of employee development through self-evaluation process is shown below: